In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 1. Was a Florida resident immediately preceding her or his application for licensure;

-2. Demonstrates to the board, through submission of documentation verified by the applicant’s respective professional association in exile, that s/he received a professional degree in veterinary medicine from a college or university located in the country from which s/he emigrated; and
+2. Demonstrates to the board, through submission of documentation verified by the applicant’s respective professional association in exile, that she or he received a professional degree in veterinary medicine from a college or university located in the country from which she or he emigrated.
+However, the board may not require receipt transcripts from the Republic of Cuba as a condition of eligibility under this section; and

 3. Lawfully practiced her or his profession for at least 3 years.